Poll: Trump's Reelection Support Unmoved by Impeachment Inquiry

 “I think you read everything.
 I think you read text.
 I’m sorry, but I don’t want to be involved to democratic open elections, elections of USA.
 No, sure, we had I think good phone call.
 It was normal.
 We spoke about many things, and I — so I think and you read it that nobody pushed me,” Zelensky told reporters.

-As House Democrats move expeditiously with their impeachment probe, President Trump is mounting a virgous defense, accusing the likes of Pelosi and Schiff of attempting to conduct a “coup” to remove him.
+As House Democrats move expeditiously with their impeachment probe, President Trump is mounting a vigorous defense, accusing the likes of Pelosi and Schiff of attempting to conduct a “coup” to remove him.

 “As I learn more and more each day, I am coming to the conclusion that what is taking place is not an impeachment, it is a COUP, intended to take away the Power of the People, their VOTE, their Freedoms, their Second Amendment, Religion, Military, Border Wall, and their God-given rights as a Citizen of The United States of America!” the president wrote on Twitter Tuesday.